Notre Dame Hounds: Minor hockey

-The Hounds hockey team joined the Saskatchewan Junior Hockey League (SJHL) in 1970, although the team struggled to compete and the arrangement last only until 1976.
-After that, the team operated only as a AAA minor hockey team for more than a decade.
+The Hounds hockey team joined the Saskatchewan Junior Hockey League (SJHL) in 1970, although the team struggled to compete and the arrangement lasted only until 1976.
+After that, the team operated as a AAA minor hockey team for more than a decade.
 In 1980, the team won the national championship, the Air Canada Cup, defeating the Ste.
 Foy Governors in the final by a score of 5–1.
 The team returned to the final in 1984, and won the tournament for a second time in 1986, defeating the Toronto Red Wings by a score of 8–5.
 In 1987, the Hounds returned to the final for a fourth time.
 Despite losing the final, the organization decided to move up a level, returning to Junior A hockey, and the Hounds were promoted back to the SJHL in 1987.
-After the promotion, the Hounds continued to operate their AAA team, which has gone on to further success, including back-to-back national titles in 2009 and 2010, and a record fifth national championship in 2018.

-Since the 1990s, the Hounds have also operated a successful AAA girls' team.
+After the promotion, the Hounds continued to operate their AAA team, which went on to further success, including back-to-back national titles in 2009 and 2010, and a record fifth national championship in 2018.
+Starting in the 1990s, the Hounds also operated a successful AAA girls' team.
 The team played in the national championships in 2010 and 2011, finishing second in 2010 and winning the 2011 Esso Cup as national champions.
 In 2022, both the boys' and girls' Hounds squads advanced to their respective national championships in the same season for the first time since 2010.

 Saskatchewan Junior Hockey League

 The Hounds' first season back in the SJHL, 1987–88, would prove to be the most successful in club history, despite most of the players still being under-18s.
 Coached by Barry MacKenzie and boasting future National Hockey League (NHL) stars Rod Brind'Amour and Curtis Joseph, the team won 53 out of 60 games and defeated the Yorkton Terriers for the SJHL title.
 The team then swept the Winnipeg South Blues for the right to contest the Western Canadian Abbott Cup title, in which they faced the Calgary Canucks.
 Despite falling behind three games to one, the Hounds defeated the Canucks in seven games—which included Joseph saving a penalty shot with two seconds remaining in game seven—to win the Abbott Cup and proceed to the Centennial Cup national championship.
 The Hounds, newly promoted to the Junior A ranks, were the youngest team in the history of the tournament.
 The Hounds advanced to the tournament final, where they defeated the Halifax Lions by a score of 3–2, with Dwayne Norris scoring the game-winning goal in the third period to secure the national championship.
 Brind'Amour led the tournament in scoring and was named its most valuable player.
 In 2013, the 1987–88 Hounds squad was inducted into the Saskatchewan Sports Hall of Fame.

 Although the Hounds topped the SJHL standings the following season, they fell short of defending their title.
-The team's most successful season since 1988 came in 2014–15, when they returned to the league final, losing to the Melfort Mustangs.
+The team's most successful season after 1988 came in 2014–15, when they returned to the league final, losing to the Melfort Mustangs.